southwick-associates/census-template/README.md

 ### censusapi

-Some template code used for the national/regional dashboard is included here.
+Some template code used for the national/regional dashboard is included here, written using R 3.6.1.